Esri/offline-editor-js/doc/howtouseeditlibrary.md

 **Step 5** Use the new offline methods on the layer to prepare for offline mode while still online.
 Here are a few examples that include code snippets of how to take advantage of some of the libraries methods.
 You can use a combination of methods from `editsStore` and `offlineFeaturesManager`.

 ####offlineFeaturesManager.proxyPath
 By default, the library assumes you are using a CORS-enabled Feature Service.
 All ArcGIS Online Feature Services are CORS-enabled.
 If you are hosting your own service and it is not CORS-enabled, then you will need to set this path.
+More information on downloading and using ArcGIS proxies can be found here: [https://developers.arcgis.com/en/javascript/jshelp/ags_proxy.html](https://developers.arcgis.com/en/javascript/jshelp/ags_proxy.html)

 Here's one example: